Children under 12 should not cross the road alone. They still don't understand danger and can't judge how far away a car is or how fast it's moving.

 - wearing reflective or high-vis clothing at night and on country roads

-- using a torch on poorly lit roads and especially on country roads
+- using a torch on poorly lit roads and country roads

 Learning and teaching road safety